Citation, DOI, disclosures and article data

 At the time the article was created Henry Knipe had no recorded disclosures.View Henry Knipe's current disclosures

-The spinal cord is the part of the central nervous system that is found within the spinal canal of the vertebral column.
+The spinal cord is the part of the central nervous system found within the vertebral column's spinal canal.
 The cord extends from the corticomedullary junction at the foramen magnum of the skull down to the tip of the conus medullaris within the lumbar cistern.
-It is lined by spinal pia mater and contained by the other spinal meninges in the thecal sac.
+It is lined by the spinal pia mater and contained by the other spinal meninges in the thecal sac.

 The spinal cord measures approximately 42-45 cm in length, ~1 cm in diameter and 35 g in weight.

-Like the brain, it is composed of grey and white matter, however, opposite to the brain, the grey matter is on the internal aspect of the cord and the white matter tracts are external.
-Throughout its length paired dorsal and ventral nerve roots enter its dorsolateral and ventrolateral surface respectively.
+Like the brain, it is composed of grey and white matter.
+However, unlike the brain, the grey matter is on the internal aspect of the cord, and the white matter tracts are external.
+Throughout its length, paired dorsal and ventral nerve roots enter its dorsolateral and ventrolateral surface, respectively.

 The spinal cord is divided into cervical, thoracic and lumbar parts and terminates at the conus medullaris at approximately the L1 vertebral body level in adults.

-The spinal cord is segmented by the nerve roots that emerge from it.
-There are 31 nerve roots in total:
+The spinal cord is segmented by the 31 nerve roots that emerge from it:

 A transverse section of the spinal cord shows a peripheral mass of white matter surrounding an ‘H’ or butterfly-shaped central mass of grey matter with a small ependyma-lined central canal filled with CSF 2.
 The cord is incompletely divided into left and right halves by the posterior median sulcus (shallow) and the anterior median fissure (deep) 6.